spark3dp/print-simulator/README.md

     "printer_id": 58
 }
 ```
-The Print Simulator actively listens for registration events.
-Calling the POST printers/registration_code endpoint will cause the Forge server to notify the Print Simulator that a registration has taken place and a message will appear in the log:
+The Printer Simulator actively listens for registration events.
+Calling the POST printers/registration_code endpoint will cause the Forge server to notify the Printer Simulator that a registration has taken place and a message will appear in the log:
 ```
 Received message from server:{"registration":"success","type":"primary","printer_id":58,"member_id":20711941}
 ```